Horst Eckel: Later life

 After his career, he retrained from toolmaker to teacher, a profession he practised until his retirement in 1997.

 He was an advisor for The Miracle of Bern, Sönke Wortmann's movie about the 1954 FIFA World Cup.

 Eckel died on 3 December 2021, at the age of 89.

-At the time of his death, Horst Eckel was the last surviving footballer who participated in the 1954 World Cup Final.
+At the time of his death, Horst Eckel was not only the last surviving footballer who participated in the 1954 World Cup Final, but also the last surviving footballer from West Germany's 1954 World Cup squad.